 When Writing Your Header/H1, Your User Should Always Come First

 What it all boils down to, is this; Writing effective H1 HTML code is all about the user experience.
 Sure, you’re also trying to cater to Google’s guidelines.
-But search engines have evolved to the point where they can tell if you’re trying to cater only to their algorithm, or if you’re actually putting in the effort to provide value to your users as well.
+But also, Google has evolved to the point where they can tell if you’re trying to cater only to their algorithm, or if you’re actually putting in the effort to provide value to your users as well.

-Google and other search engines look at a variety of factors to determine whether or not your pages are useful—how many users click on your site, how long users stay on the page, whether or not they click out quickly, and lots more.
+Google and other search engines look at a variety of factors to determine whether or not your content is useful—how many users click on your site, how long users stay on the page, whether or not they click out quickly, and lots more.

 So if you design with your user in mind, you are more likely to keep them on your site.
 And trust us, Google rewards sites that prioritize the user experience.